Learn about actual and potential costs

 Buyers should look at the supplier's track record for customer service.

-Buyers should outline their policy on facility inspections during the RFP, if the buyer is allowing suppliers to inspect their facility to provide more accurate quotes.
+Buyers should outline their policy on facility inspections in the RFP, if the buyer is allowing suppliers to inspect their facility to provide more accurate quotes.
 This should include the timeframe in which suppliers will be able to arrive, and what specific dates might not be available.

 Evaluate major factors to mitigate risk